Contents

 Read More...

-"The New Cambridge History of India: Vijayanagara"
+“The New Cambridge History Of India: Vijayanagara”

 After our recent trip to Hampi, Anusha and I became quite curious to know more about the history of the Vijayanagara empire.
 Our high-school text-books on history barely touched upon the rise and the fall of this great empire that ruled over almost all of southern India for about three centuries beginning in the 14th century.
 We picked up Burton Stein's "The New Cambridge History of India: Vijayanagara" mainly because at about 150 pages it looked like a more manageable read than the other such books.
 It was also far more recent than the other books and therefore had a much better chance of incorporating the findings from recent research into this aspect of Indian history.